2

 4

 • It is indeed entirely possible to choose a framework where the notion of subject is defined as the single argument of a monovalent verb.
 But in that case one must not use the opposition transitive/intransitive subject anymore as the former is now contradictory and the second tautological.
 And this is certainly not what I notice when reading the litterature including Dixon.
 In the end my dissatifaction may be purely terminological but making the word subject universal by redefining it does not sound as a very convincing workaround.
-Oct 24, 2017 at 15:32
+Commented Oct 24, 2017 at 15:32

 • I am not sure which modern framework (that deals with MSA) would have a different definition of subject.
 Furthermore, I don't see why defining subjects as the single arguments of monovalent = intransitive verbs causes issue.
 Words acquire meanings only when we impart them unto them, and do not carry immutable intrinsic semantic content.